Active and inactive quarantine in epidemic spreading on adaptive activity-driven networks

 Eq.s (\ref{eq:EQ_active},\ref{eq:EQ_inactive}) are exact due to the mean-field nature of the model, since local correlations are destroyed at each time step and since we do not consider memory \cite{tizzani2018memory,kim2018memory} or burstiness effects \cite{mancastroppa2019,ubaldi2017burstiness,burioni2017asymptotic}.

-The SIS model features a phase transition between an absorbing and an active phase: the control parameter is $r = \lambda/\mu$ (effective infection rate).
-Through a linear stability analysis, we obtain the epidemic threshold $r_C$, which remarkably is the same for the active and inactive adaptive behaviour:
+The SIS model features a phase transition between an absorbing and an active phase: the control parameter is the effective infection rate $r = \lambda/\mu$ (in literature the threshold is sometimes discussed in terms of the adimensional parameter $r 2 \langle a \rangle = r 2 \overline{a_S}$).
+Through a linear stability analysis, we obtain the epidemic threshold $r_C$, which remarkably is the same for the active and inactive adaptive behaviour \cite{supplemental}: